 These resources and documents are designed to help you develop and design courses for online instruction.

 These resources and documents are designed to help you develop and design courses for online instruction.
-For an introduction to teaching online, check out Effective Online Teaching: Foundations and Strategies for Student Success by Tina Stavredes in both hard copy and e-book.
+For an introduction to teaching online, check out Effective Online Teaching: Foundations and Strategies for Student Success by Tina Stavredes from the Cowles Library in hard copy or e-book.

 OSCQR Course Design Review: A great example of a Course Review scorecard available from the Online Learning Consortium via SUNY OSCQR and Creative Commons Licensing.
 This is one way to review your online course for content and pedagogical use.

 Fostering Engagement: Facilitating Online Courses in Higher Education: From University of Waterloo, Canada, this is an excellent resource providing practical online facilitation skills and strategies that are relevant, effective, and authentic.

-Course Map A course map, also referred to as a design or planning document, helps the instructor map out a course before building it in Blackboard.
+The Course Map, also referred to as a design or planning document, helps the instructor map out a course before building it in Blackboard.
 This pre-work provides a framework for designing the course with a focus on how the course components align.
 Course Map with Instructor Notes.

 Course Development Timeline (based on a 16-week cycle) This document provides key milestones for creating a course for Drake University Online Programs.
 This is intended to be a guide.